A How-to Guide to Pay Off Debt

 Planning for debt repayment and/or saving begins with understanding what you can afford to put towards your debt and your savings plan.

 Apps to Calculate Your Debt Paying Capacity

-- Free online debt or savings calculators — Online calculators, like debt snowball calculator from NerdWallet helps you plan your budget, savings and debt repayment.
+- Free online debt or savings calculators — Online calculators, like debt snowball calculator from NerdWallet or the debt repayment calculator help you plan your budget, savings and debt repayment.
 These are helpful because they give you instant information about your debt, such as the total amount you will be paying in interest, the length of time you will need to repay your debt, and how long it will take to achieve your desired savings level.